nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 ### When to use images of mathematical content

+**Open questions**: Is this optional for the ordering agencies?
+Which parts are optional?
+Shoud we just reference EPUB guidelines, or leave it ambigious?

 There are cases when all of the mathematical content can't be captured with just MathML.
 Example of such notation in a study book that can't be replicated with just MathML:

 ![6 by 3 matrix with a arrow on the bottom of it pointing to the first column of the matrix with the text 'Left most nonzero column'.](images/matrix-with-notation-below.png)